 The software combines a decade of experience in statistics and orthogonal distance regression with an easy-to-use user interface.
 Research at NIST has extended the analysis of uncertainties caused by random errors to include systematic errors in the solution.
 The uncertainties in the solution are represented by a covariance matrix that relates errors in both the VNA calibration and measurements of the device under test.
 In addition, the algorithm determines coverage factors based on the different numbers of degrees of freedom associated with various parts of the solution.

 Read a paper describing the algorithms employed by this new software package.
 Read a paper comparing this algorithm to MultiCal.
 A password is no longer required to install this software.

 MultiCalTM was developed by the NIST/Industrial Measurement Consortium.
 On-wafer measurement software implementing the multiline TRL calibration, LRM with imperfect standards, off-wafer CPW calibrations, calibrations for lossy lines, and the calibration comparison method for accuracy assessment.
-Download the user's manual .
-The HTBasic*interpreter runs under DOS*, Win3.1*, Win95*, and some other operating systems.
-Click here to download an older demo version of HTBasic.*
+Download the user's manual here.
+The HTBasic interpreter runs under Windows 10, and some other operating systems.

 IEEE P1785 Rectangular-Waveguide Uncertainty Calculator